 One way to prevent the flu is to get an influenza vaccine each year.
 The best times to get the flu shot are October and November, as the flu season can begin as early as October and last as late as May.
 It is still possible, however, to get a flu shot as late as February.

 The flu shot is an inactivated, or dead, virus that is administered by injection into the upper arm.
 The flu shot is approved for children as young as six months, adults who are healthy and even those who have chronic medical conditions.

 Also available is a nasal-spray flu vaccine.
 This vaccine is made with a live but weakened virus, which will not cause the flu and is approved for children as young as five and adults up to 49.

 Each vaccine contains three influenza viruses: one A (H3N2) virus, one A (H1N1) virus and one B virus.
 The viruses contained in the vaccine change each year based on estimates of which viruses will circulate in a given year.

-- People who should get vaccinated are:
+People who should get vaccinated include: